syncfusion-content/javascript-docs/js/TreeView/Getting-Started.md

-> _**Note: Refer to the previous example for datasource.**_
+> {% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img10.jpeg" Caption=""%}_**Note: Refer to the previous example for datasource.**_

 Execute the code example to render **TreeView**.
 When you select the mail folder in the **TreeView,** the corresponding action takes place by raising the **select** event.

-{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img7.png" Caption="TreeView with Select Event"%}
+{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img11.png" Caption="Figure 8: TreeView with Select Event"%}

-> _**Note: The inline edit validation is done on the rising of “inlineEditValidation” event as in the screenshot as follows.
+> {% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img12.jpeg" Caption=""%}_**Note: The inline edit validation is done on the rising of “inlineEditValidation” event as in the screenshot as follows.
 The “inlineEditValidation” event rises only when the “allowEdit” property is set to True.**_

-{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img8.png" Caption="TreeView with Inline Validation Event"%}
+{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img13.png" Caption="Figure 9: TreeView with Inline Validation Event"%}

 ### Add or Delete the Folders using Context Menu

 You can add or remove the nodes dynamically during runtime.
 It is achieved by adding the **Context Menu** option to the **TreeView**.
 In the **Context Menu**, you can configure add or remove the node functions to the **TreeView**.
 The following code example illustrates how to configure the **Context Menu** elements for the **TreeView.**

 {% highlight html %}